-In 1895, aged 33, he moved to became a professor at the world’s then top mathematics university, the University of Göttingen, Germany, where giants such as Carl Friedrich Gauss, Bernhard Riemann and Peter Dirichlet had been professors of mathematics.
+In 1895, age 33, he moved to the world’s then top mathematics university, the University of Göttingen, Germany, where giants such as Carl Friedrich Gauss, Bernhard Riemann, and Peter Dirichlet had been professors of mathematics.
 Hilbert would spend the rest of his career at Göttingen.

-In 1902, at the age of 40, he became co-editor of the world’s leading mathematical journal, Mathematische Annalen.
+In 1902, age 40, he became co-editor of the world’s leading mathematical journal, Mathematische Annalen.

-He retired from his research and teaching work at the University of Göttingen in 1930, aged 68.
+He retired from research and teaching work at the University of Göttingen in 1930, age 68.